tsymiar/MyAutomatic/README.md

       _imagesnap_ is a photo take*r*, could running on linux _only_.

-  * IM.exe | Client.exe
+  * IM.exe | client.exe

-      [_`IM.exe`_](https://raw.githubusercontent.com/tsymiar/MyAutomatic/auto-dev/LinxSrvc/IM/IM.cc) is a simple `instant-messaging` chat room, use it by register, login, send command and _a small amount of quantity_ messages.
+      [_`IM.exe`_](https://raw.githubusercontent.com/tsymiar/MyAutomatic/auto-dev/LinxSrvc/IM/IM.cc) is a `instant-messaging` chat room demo, use it by register, login, send command and _a small amount of quantity_ messages.

-      `Client.exe` is a client peer implement of an _online chat room_ menus like below.
+      `client.exe` is a client peer implement of an _online chat room_ menus like below.

       <img src="WinNTKline/image/client.jpg" title="IMClientDialog" width="40%" />